Are all bed bug heat treatments created equal?

-This is specifically effective because there isn’t really any type of resistance these bed bugs can develop for this kind of pest control treatment.
+This is effective because there isn’t any type of resistance bed bugs can develop for this kind of treatment.
 When temperatures rise to a high enough level the bed bugs will die off.

 In addition to being highly effective as a treatment for bed bugs, a heat treatment is far safer for your family and home as well.
 The main precautions you will want to make is removing pets from areas being treated as well as things that potentially could melt at higher temperatures.
 Electronics can be left through the heat treatment as long as they are unplugged.

 Beyond that, there isn’t much worry for any sort of side effects of using a heat treatment in your home.
-The treated rooms will be safe to enter after a handful of hours rather than days or potentially weeks in some cases with chemical treatments.
+Treated rooms will be safe to enter after a few hours rather than days or sometimes weeks with chemical treatments.

 Unfortunately, not all heat treatments are created equal

 Heat treatments can be very effective and safe, but only if they are performed in a specific way.
 Doing a heat treatment wrong could potentially leave several bedbugs unharmed and could lead to another outbreak down the road.
-During an audit, a less experienced pest control operator was ready to call a heat treatment complete, but inspection from a well-trained professional exposed a shoe box housing a cold spot that gave harborage to hundreds of bed bugs.
+During an audit, a less experienced pest control operator was ready to call a heat treatment complete.
+An inspection from a trained professional exposed a shoe box housing a cold spot.
+This spot provided harborage to hundreds of bed bugs.

 This is why you should never try and rig up your own heat treatment you do yourself or hire an untrained pest control service to attempt this sort of treatment.
 Some heat treatments can actually cause bed bugs to run away and hide and survive the treatment while other forms of it will work.

 There are a few different kinds of strategies that haven’t been as effective that some pest control companies will implement.
-One such strategy is mini tenting a specific piece of furniture or area with bed bugs and applying the heat treatment only on specific parts of a room.
+One such strategy is mini tenting a specific piece of furniture or area with bed bugs.
+Then, apply the heat treatment only on specific parts of a room.